viewar/documentation/docs/tutorials/template_tutorials/furniture_live.md

 ### Testing release version

-There are two options for testing your application: you may either do it directly in the web browser (in the mock or full mode) or run it on a mobile device using the ViewAR SDK app.
+There are two options for [running your application](../../sdk/cli#Runyourapp): you may either do it directly in the web browser (in the mock or full mode) or run it on a mobile device using the ViewAR SDK app.

-More info about testing [here](testing.md).

 ### Experiment!